psdao1102/lancer-initiative/README.md

 Known issues
 ------------

  * **Status Icon Counters** does not track turns properly when used with this module.
+ * **Turn Marker** does not properly handle the blank combatant at the start of the turn order, causing the marker to stay on the previous unit and an error to be thrown.